manojrd21/trader_behavior_insights/README.md

 ## Results

 - Achieved good accuracy in classifying Fear/Greed sentiment based on trader behavior.
-- Identified that **Closed PnL**, 'Side', and 'Fee' had strong influence on sentiment predictions.
+- Identified that **Closed PnL**, 'Side', and 'Fee' had a strong influence on sentiment predictions.
 - Feature importance and confusion matrix supported model reliability.

 ---